rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 4.211.3 General rule

 <a name="4.211.3.1">4.211.3.1</a> Transcribe the names of places associated with the distribution of a published manifestation as part of this element.
-X.X.
 Transcribe the place of distribution as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.

 Example: `Elizabeth-Town`